brahmosjs/brahmos/README.md

 Even though tagged template literals are the key to static and dynamic part separation, the developer has to code on well adopted JSX.

-Using the brahmos-babel-plugin it transforms JSX into tagged template literals which are optimized for render/updates and the output size.
+Using the babel-plugin-brahmos it transforms JSX into tagged template literals which are optimized for render/updates and the output size.

 Consider this example,
 ```jsx